-SMITH, MARY (List all names on disclosure)UC Case No.: 1999-008-4Title: "A NOVEL FORMULATION OF PHOSPHORUS FERTILIZERS FOR PLANTS"Status: DisclosureDate Disclosed: June 03, 1999 b.
-Patent Application Filing with US Patent & Trademark Office c.
-Issuance of Patent by US Patent and Trademark Office Once a patent is issued, it is given a public patent number.
-Patented properties should be listed as follows:
+SMITH, MARY (List all names on disclosure)

+UC Case No.: 1999-008-4

+Title: "A NOVEL FORMULATION OF PHOSPHORUS FERTILIZERS FOR PLANTS"

+Status: Disclosure Date Disclosed: June 03, 1999

+b.
+Patent Application Filing with US Patent & Trademark Office

 If it is decided to proceed with filing a patent application, the completed patent application is submitted in the inventor's name to the United States Patent and Trademark Office.
 The official status at this stage is "Patent Pending".
 Patent activity at this stage should be listed as follows: